lenovo/lenovo-wwan-unlock/README.md

 Additional Notes:
 - If the Modem disappears after the machine reboots, please restart it with the `systemctl restart ModemManager` command.
-- WWAN enablement is not done for USA SIM for below modules:
+- WWAN enablement is not done for USA SIM, used in below modules:
+   - Fibocom FM350
    - Quectel RM520N-GL
    - Quectel EM160R-GL
    - Quectel EM061K
+- WWAN enablement is done for USA SIM except for Verizon SIM, used in below module:
+   - Fibocom L860R+

   Reason: Carrier certification for USA operator is not completed and it
           will take few months to enable WWAN for USA SIM.